peter88213/nvhelp-en/source/book_view.rst

 "Not a scene" fields
-   The heading replacements for *Plot progress*, *Characterization*, and *World bui8lding* are used when you set the `Scene frame
+   The heading replacements for *Plot progress*, *Characterization*, and *World building* are used when you set the `Scene frame
    <section_view.html#scene>`__ to **Not a scene**.
    These categories then apply to all sections that don't represent scenes.